 - what happened, where did it happen, why did it happen, and how to prevent it from happening in the future?

-Kristel Vene has studied food flavour since 2007 in Tallinn University of Technology.
-Focusing on flavour formation in tradition Estonian foods like kama, rye bread and kvass.
+Kristel Vene has studied food flavor since 2007 in Tallinn University of Technology.
+Focusing on flavour formation in traditional Estonian foods like kama, rye bread and kvass.

-After that, several off-flavour issues found their way to her lab, and as her experience grew, every task was easier for her to complete than the previous one.
+After that, several off-flavor issues found their way to her lab, and as her experience grew, every task was easier for her to complete than the previous one.

 Despite that, the cases were often very different from each other.
-Once, it was a mouldy off-flavour in dried oregano caused by borneol, if wild oregano were harvested together with cultural ones.
-A card-board like off-flavour in ice-cream was due to lipid oxidation, etc.
+Once, it was a mouldy off-flavor in dried oregano caused by borneol, if wild oregano were harvested together with cultural ones.
+A card-board like off-flavor in ice-cream was due to lipid oxidation, etc.

 After this, she quickly realized how valuable this information was to the clients, and how much others could learn from them, but only a limited number of people accessed this delicate information.